 On 27 December 2013, the UN General Assembly unanimously adopted resolution 68/243 in which it took note of the outcome of the 2012/2013 GGE and requested the Secretary-General to establish a new GGE that would report to the General Assembly in 2015.

 The new GGE, with 20 experts, held four meetings between July 2014 and June 2015.
-Experts from the following Member States participated in the GGE: Belarus, Brazil, China, Colombia, Egypt, Estonia, France, Germany, Ghana, Israel, Japan, Kenya, Malaysia, Mexico, Pakistan, Russian Federation, Spain, United Kingdom and United States of America.
+Experts from the following Member States participated in the GGE: Belarus, Brazil, China, Colombia, Egypt, Estonia, France, Germany, Ghana, Israel, Japan, Kenya, Malaysia, Mexico, Pakistan, Republic of Korea, Russian Federation, Spain, United Kingdom and United States of America.
 Mr. Carlos Luís Dantas Coutinho Perez (Brazil) chaired the Group.

 The Group agreed on a substantive consensus report in June 2015 (A/70/174) on norms, rules or principles of the responsible behaviour of States in the cyber-sphere as well as confidence building measures, international cooperation and capacity building which could have wider application to all States.
 It also addresses how International Law applies to the use of information and communications technologies and also makes recommendations for future work.
 It will be presented to the First Committee of the General Assembly in October.